Z3r0XG/ckpool-lhr/README.md

 ## Notes

+> [!WARNING]
-- JSON is strict with formatting.
+> JSON is strict with formatting.
 Do not put a comma after the last field.

+> [!NOTE]
-- You can mine with a pruned blockchain, though it may add latency.
+> You can mine with a pruned blockchain, though it may add latency.

+> [!NOTE]
-- Mining on testnet may create cascading solved blocks when difficulty is 1.
+> Mining on testnet may create cascading solved blocks when difficulty is 1.
-  This is normal behavior optimized for mainnet where block solving is rare.
+> This is normal behavior optimized for mainnet where block solving is rare.